 - Execute the macro by loading/refreshing the page that triggers the related functionality

-To remove all previously logged macro debug data, click Clear debug log.
+- remove all records in the macro debug by clicking Clear debug log.

 Was this page helpful?